J007T/Pipe-App/QUICK_START.md

 ## You're Done!

 Your professional field tools application is:
-- ✅ Fully functional
+- âœ… Fully functional
-- ✅ Mobile-optimized
+- âœ… Mobile-optimized
-- ✅ Ready to deploy
+- âœ… Ready to deploy
-- ✅ Easy to maintain
+- âœ… Easy to maintain

-**Go test it and enjoy!** 🎉
+**Go test it and enjoy!** ðŸŽ‰